-Living Green 365 is a free monthly e-newsletter for Minnesota residents who are committed to making choices and taking action to lead healthier and more sustainable lives, 365 days a year.
+Living Green 365 was a periodic e-newsletter aimed at Minnesota residents who are committed to making choices and taking action to lead healthier and more sustainable lives, 365 days a year.

 Do you wonder why people choose to drive electric vehicles?
 Here are some things to know about this new technology.

 Grass lawns are the nation’s largest irrigated “crop” by surface area.
 Fortunately, there are environmentally friendly alternatives like flowering lawns that can transform your yard into a bee haven.